ErnestsEida/nasm-libs/README.md

 3) Write code under >> **_start:**
 4) run _main.asm_ by executing **run** file

-**run** file should automatically compile code and execute it (display it if it has to), and afterwards cleans up the object file and executable
+**run** file should automatically compile code and execute it (display it if it has to), and afterwards cleans up the object file and executable.

+**If you don't have NASM installed, _RUN file_ will ask for password to install it**